Akatsuki667/holbertonschool-low_level_programming/bit_manipulation/README.md

 2-get_bit.c : Write a function that returns the value of a bit at a given index.

 3-set_bit.c : Write a function that sets the value of a bit to 1 at a given index.
+- Returns: 1 if it worked, or -1 if an error occurred

+4-clear_bit.c : Write a function that sets the value of a bit to 0 at a given index.
+- Returns: 1 if it worked, or -1 if an error occurred